 Go back to the DFA Office to claim your passport using the payment receipt.
 Congratulations!
 You and your kid can start planning for your travels abroad.

-Final Note: Once you get your child’s passport, make sure to check if all the personal details are correctly stated.
+Final Note: Once you get Philippine passport for your child, make sure to check if all the personal details are correctly stated.
 The entire process will take you less than an hour – that’s how convenient it is when you have a kid 🙂